 Enclosed 3D printers keep the cool air from getting to your print, causing warping or other issues.
 For basic filaments like PLA, 3D printer enclosures don’t make all the difference, but for trickier filaments like ABS and Nylon, they’ll save you time and time again.

 Most cheap 3D printers are open 3D printers — they have no frame or enclosure (you can sometimes buy them separately) and print in the open air.
-Almost all 3D printer kits, like the Ender 3 and CR-10, are open air 3D printers (though you can buy Ender 3 enclosures).
+Almost all 3D printer kits, like the Ender 3 and CR-10, are open air 3D printers (though you can buy an Ender 3 enclosure).

 Moreover, enclosed 3D printers keep the hot and dangerous-to-touch 3D printer parts away from yours and anyone else’s prying hands.
 This is especially important around children, making enclosed 3D printers some of the best 3D printers for kids.